chaidhat/compiler/README.md

    * `gen_ir.c` generates linear IR with infinite registers from AST
    * `gen_ir.c` preforms a postal-order traversal of the AST
    * SSA or DAG optimisation is not used, to keep it simple
-   * `memalloc.c` allocates space on stack from infinite registers
+   * `memalloc.c` manipulates memory on stack from infinite registers
    * `gen_x86.c` formats linear IR as actual x86 32-bit code in AT&T formatting
    * if `-S` flag, `dump.c` outputs the human-readble IR as an `.s`
 5. assembly and linking are done externally